How to Build a Custom Marketing Attribution Model

-Cost per acquisition, or CPA, is a marketing metric that measures the total cost of a customer completing a specific action.
+Cost per acquisition (CPA) is a marketing metric that measures the total cost of a customer completing a specific action.
 In other words, CPA indicates how much it costs to get a single customer down your sales funnel, from the first touch point to conversion.

 To calculate cost per acquisition, divide your campaign spend by the number of customers acquired via that same campaign.
-The formula can be broken down as:
+The CPA formula can be broken down as:

 CPA = Campaign Cost / Conversions

-As an example of using this formula in action, let’s say your campaign cost is $10,000 and ultimately you drove 1,000 conversions.
-Then by plugging in 10,000 / 1,000, your cost per acquisition will be $10.
+As an example of using this cost per acquisition formula in action, let’s say your campaign cost is $10,000 and ultimately you drove 1,000 conversions.
+Then by plugging in 10,000 / 1,000, your CPA will be $10.

 No matter what business you’re in, we bet we can help improve your cost per acquisition.
 Find out how we can help improve your CPA.

 Cost per acquisition is an essential metric that provides key insights into the efficiency of your marketing efforts by quantifying the cost associated with acquiring a new customer.
 By understanding and effectively calculating CPA, businesses can optimize their marketing strategies, manage their budget more effectively, and ultimately, enhance their profitability.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.